BBC-Data-Unit/Synthetic_opioids/README.md

 ## Partner usage

-The story was used widely across the BBC, featuring as lead stories on both BBC Breakfast and Radio Four's Today.
+The story was used widely across the BBC, featuring as lead stories on both BBC Breakfast and Radio 4's Today programme.
 A television package also featured on the One o'Clock, Six o'Clock and 10 o'Clock News.

 Four regional television outlets used the information including: